scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Supporting a new language
 -------------------------

 Adding a new language is relatively easy.
 In the settings file you need to add mapping for the evaluator corresponding to the language.
-An example is shown below
+An example for adding new evaluator is shown in Fig :ref:`fig:yaksh-new-code`.

 .. figure:: adding_new_code_evaluator.PNG
      :alt:  Add new code evaluator

      Dictionary mapping for new code evaluator :label:`fig:yaksh-new-code`

-In the given Fig :ref:`fig:yaksh-new-code`,

-python is the programming language, standardtestcase, stdiobasedtestcase, hooktestcase are the test case type which are mapped to corresponding evaluator class.
+In the given Fig :ref:`fig:yaksh-new-code`, python is the programming language, standardtestcase, stdiobasedtestcase, hooktestcase are the test case type which are mapped to corresponding evaluator class.
 Here yaksh is the directory, python_assertion_evaluator is the file and PythonAssertionEvaluator is the class which contains evaluation related code.

 Separate evaluator files needs to be created for all the test case types except hook test case.